nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

   all of the other configuration details.

-* **(interaction between channel number and frequency):**  If the user the user sets Frequency to a different value than the currently configured ChannelNumber (or if ChannelNumber is zero), then the ChannelNumber is set to a new channel number if known, or to zero if unknown.
+* **(interaction between channel number and frequency):**  If the user sets Frequency to a different value than the currently configured ChannelNumber (or if ChannelNumber is zero), then the ChannelNumber is set to a new channel number if known, or to zero if unknown.